-The OSA Archivum collects historical documents and artifacts, and has traditionally seen its mission in collecting, processing, preserving, multiplying, and making publicly available such materials.
-The institution only acquires records by donation.
+The Vera & Donald Blinken Open Society Archives collects historical documents and artifacts, and has traditionally seen its mission in collecting, processing, preserving, multiplying, and making publicly available such materials.
+The institution acquires records by donation or deposit.
 The Archivum's thematic focus on the history of Communism, Cold War, the human rights movement, and the Soros Foundation Network is preconditioned by the Archives' initial assignment to serve as an important regional source for the post-communist societies in their transition to democracy.

 Individuals, organizations valuing their past and want to have their original records become part of the collective memory, or testimonies aware of endangered archives, lost collections, documentation worth of public access can contact the OSA Archivum for assistance.
 By donating such materials to OSA Archivum, we will safe-guard the physical status of the records, will ensure digital curation of the files, and broaden public access according to the donors will and legislative requirements.